 Another two months from now, the road pictured above would be impassable.
 Winter arrives early in the mountains, and lingers long.

-This cow is not happy about the rain, about the end of summer, about his ear tags, about some gringo taking his picture.
+This cow is not happy about the rain, about the end of summer, about his ear tags, or about some gringo taking his picture.
 He is having none of it.

 Even with the rain, these cliffs reminded me of the karst hills of Guilin, China…and of El Capitan in California’s Yosemite National Park.